Chart Color Schemes

 Residential development activity is slightly higher than average within Blayney when compared nationally

 Blayney has recorded approximately 31 residential properties granted approval each year over the past five financial years, totalling 156 homes.
 In FY26 so far, 18 approvals have been recorded.
-On average, 2 people per year moved to the area for each new home constructed between FY21 and FY25, reflecting strong demand that supports property values.
+On average, around two people move to the area per new home constructed in the past five financial years (FY21-FY25), reflecting strong demand that supports property values.
 New homes are being built at an average expected construction cost of $409,000, aligning with regional trends.

-This financial year has seen $1.5 million in commercial approvals, indicating the area's residential focus.
-Compared to Rest of NSW, Blayney shows similar development activity per person, maintaining market balance consistent with the broader area.
-New development consists of 93.0% detached dwellings and 7.0% attached dwellings, preserving the area's traditional low-density character focused on family homes.
+This year has seen $1.5 million in commercial approvals, indicating the area's residential focus.
+Compared to the Rest of NSW, Blayney demonstrates similar development activity per person, maintaining market balance consistent with the broader area.
+New development consists of 93% detached dwellings and 7% attached dwellings, preserving the area's traditional low-density character with a focus on family homes.

 The location has approximately 232 people per dwelling approval, indicating a low-density market.
 Population forecasts suggest Blayney will gain 1,206 residents by 2041.
-Construction is keeping pace with projected growth, but buyers may face increasing competition as the population grows.
+Construction is maintaining a steady pace with projected growth, but buyers may face increasing competition as the population grows.

 Frequently Asked Questions - Development